neitanod/vim-clevertab/README.md

 vim-clevertab
 =============

-Extremely simple replacement for Supertab that DOES do what I need.
+Tiny replacement for Supertab that DOES do what I need.

-First of all, it verifies that you don't really wanted just a tab.
-If you're on a blank line or at the beginning of a line, it just issues a TAB.
+First of all, if you're on a blank line or at the beginning of a line, it just issues a TAB.
 Otherwise, it calls UltiSnips.
-If no snippet was found, call omni complete or keyword complete (the one you defined to be called first) and if there are no matches, it calls the other one.
+If no snippet was found, it calls omni complete or keyword complete (the one you defined to be called first) and if there are no matches, it calls the other one.

 If you are already browsing a completion candidates list, tab will jump to the next one and shift-tab to the previos one.